chriskrycho/v5.chriskrycho.com/site/journal/Ember Template Imports/Part 3.md

 [ts-node]: https://typestrong.org/ts-node/

 Net, I take this to be something of a non-issue for the design choice here, as it requires *some* non-zero degree of extra work compared to today’s baseline regardless and there are straightforward options for this regardless of the design chosen.

+[^thanks]: [Dan Freeman](https://dfreeman.io) pointed this out on the Ember Discord in response to the update where I added this section.
+I knew this, and in my <abbr>COVID</abbr>-recovery-induced mental haze, I totally forgot it.
+Thanks, Dan!

 ## Summary